ALCooper12/cyberpunk-kanban-board/README.md

 -   Displays a list of tasks in any column (except the delete column)
 -   Drag and Drop functionality of tasks into columns
 -   Add a new task
--   Edit a task
+-   Edit a task (by double-clicking on it)
--   Mark a task as completed
 -   Delete a task

 ### Frontend